CADbloke/CADbloke/README.md

 # CAD bloke
 ### aka Ewen Wallace

+- **https://www.CADtoNetbox.com** automates CAD wiring drawings syncing with Netbox...
+    - CAD to Netbox also includes my C# .NET Netbox API client generated from multiple versions of Netbox, not just from the YAML and not with SwaggerGen because that made an unholy mess.
+It is refined with info parsed from the Netbox source code.
-**https://www.CableSchedules.com** automates the boring bits of broadcast system design - cable schedules, offsheets, labels...
+- **https://www.CableSchedules.com** automates the boring bits of broadcast system design - cable schedules, offsheets, labels...
-**https://www.CADreplace.com** - AutoCAD and BricsCAD FIND but good.
+- **https://www.CADreplace.com** - AutoCAD and BricsCAD FIND but good.
 Replaces multiple things in multiple drawings in one step

 - :tv: Broadcast Systems Design and Documentation since last century
 - :computer: Developing: AutoCAD plugins & CAD apps since 2005, in C#, Lisp & VBA (yeahnah)